sugarlabs/GSoC/Ideas-2022.md

 Questions:

 * What is an assignment?
-Something to do by a student in a period of time.
+   * Something to do by a student in a period of time
 * What could be represented as an assignment in Sugarizer?
- Every activity that could have a context.
-However it's better if activities have a clear context or result.
-A document (image, PDF, …) can't be an assignment because it's stateless.
+   * Every activity that could have a context.
+However, it's better if activities have a clear context or result.
+A document (image, PDF, …) can't be an assignment because it's stateless
-* What are characteristics of an assignment?
+* What are the characteristics of an assignment?
    * An activity instance with its context
    * A set of instruction
    * A delivery date/time
    * A state: assigned, started, submitted
-* What's the difference between an assignment and a standard journal instance?
+* What is the difference between an assignment and a standard journal instance?
    * An assignment should be identified as such
    * An assignment should be submitted once done
    * An assignment can't be change once submitted